oracle/oracle-database-operator/README.md

 * ### Role Binding for access management

-  When the Oracle DB Operator is dealing with multiple namespaces and access management is required, you need to complete additional steps:
+  When the Oracle DB Operator is operating with multiple namespaces and access management is required, you need to complete the following additional steps:
-  - To have the Oralce DB Operator monitor only certain defined namespaces which you want it to monitor.
+  - Have the Oralce DB Operator monitor only certain defined namespaces.
-  - To apply role binding for those namespaces for access control.
+  - Apply role binding for those namespaces for access control.

   Follow the below steps: